Annie Jacobsen: Books

-Her 2011 book Area 51: An Uncensored History of America's Top Secret Military Base, about Area 51, makes the claim that the Roswell UFO incident was a Soviet plot to induce War of the Worlds style hysteria.
-The New York Times called it "noteworthy for its author’s dogged devotion to her research".
-Richard Rhodes, writing in The Washington Post, was more critical of her Roswell claim and its reliance on a single source, writing "Jacobsen shows herself at a minimum extraordinarily gullible or journalistically incompetent."
+Her 2011 book Area 51: An Uncensored History of America's Top Secret Military Base, about Area 51, makes the claim that the Roswell UFO incident was a Soviet plot to induce War of the Worlds-style hysteria.
+The New York Times called the book "noteworthy for its author's dogged devotion to her research."
+Richard Rhodes, writing in The Washington Post, was more critical of her claim and its reliance on a single source, writing: "Jacobsen shows herself at a minimum extraordinarily gullible or journalistically incompetent."

-Jacobsen's 2014 book Operation Paperclip: The Secret Intelligence Program That Brought Nazi Scientists to America was called "perhaps the most comprehensive, up-to-date narrative available to the general public" in a review by Jay Watkins of the CIA's Center for the Study of Intelligence.
-Operation Paperclip was included in a list of the best books of 2014 by The Boston Globe.
+Jacobsen's 2014 book Operation Paperclip: The Secret Intelligence Program That Brought Nazi Scientists to America was called "perhaps the most comprehensive, up-to-date narrative available to the general public" about Operation Paperclip in a review by Jay Watkins for the CIA's Center for the Study of Intelligence.
+Operation Paperclip was included in a list of the best nonfiction books of 2014 by The Boston Globe.

-The Pentagon's Brain: An Uncensored History of DARPA, America's Top Secret Military Research Agency, was chosen as finalist for the 2016 Pulitzer Prize in history.
-The Pulitzer committee described the book as "A brilliantly researched account of a small but powerful secret government agency whose military research profoundly affects world affairs."
-The Washington Post, The Boston Globe and the Amazon Editors chose Pentagon's Brain as one of the best non-fiction books of 2015.
+The Pentagon's Brain: An Uncensored History of DARPA, America's Top Secret Military Research Agency, was chosen as finalist for the 2016 Pulitzer Prize for History.
+The Pulitzer committee described the book as "a brilliantly researched account of a small but powerful secret government agency whose military research profoundly affects world affairs."
+The Washington Post, The Boston Globe, and Amazon chose Pentagon's Brain as one of the best non-fiction books of 2015.

-Her next book was published in March 2017:

-Phenomena: The Secret History of the U.S. Government's Investigations into Extrasensory Perception and Psychokinesis.
+Her next book, Phenomena: The Secret History of the U.S. Government's Investigations into Extrasensory Perception and Psychokinesis, was published in March 2017.

 In May 2019, she released Surprise, Kill, Vanish: The Secret History of CIA Paramilitary Armies, Operators, and Assassins.
-Apple audiobooks recorded Surprise, Kill, Vanish as one of the most popular audiobooks of 2019.
-J. R. Seeger, a retired CIA case officer who led the Agency's Team Alpha, the first Americans behind enemy lines after 9/11, reviewed the book, saying: "Jacobsen has a well-deserved reputation as a good writer and an excellent researcher,” but he criticized her attention to detail, and suggested that the book's focus was too general saying that "neither of the topics are discussed in anything resembling the detail required to understand the nuance of covert action".
-Kai Bird writing for The Washington Post criticized the book as "sycophantic" towards CIA paramilitaries, and cited basic factual errors and misinterpretations of sources, including misidentifying the rank and branch of service of US president John Fitzgerald Kennedy.
+Apple audiobooks noted Surprise, Kill, Vanish as one of the most popular audiobooks of 2019.
+J. R. Seeger, a retired CIA case officer, reviewed the book, saying: "Jacobsen has a well-deserved reputation as a good writer and an excellent researcher,” but that "neither of the topics are discussed in anything resembling the detail required to understand the nuance of covert action."
+Kai Bird writing for The Washington Post criticized the book as "sycophantic" towards CIA paramilitaries, and noted basic factual errors and misinterpretations of sources, including misidentifying the rank and branch of service of US president John F. Kennedy.